joedefen/dwipe/README.md

 # dwipe
 `dwipe` to wipe disks and partitions for Linux for your security.

-> **WORK-IN-PROGRESS**: soon this will be complete and deployed to PyPi.org.
-Until then, patiently await completion.

 * Install `dwipe` using `pipx install dwipe`, or however you python scripts from PyPi.org.